Showing posts with label Bookbinding as Rehabilitation. Show all posts

 "One-armed Bookbinders"

-Ones duty to go beyond sym/empathy with the maimed/physically disabled and to help them into avocations that can provide for them.
+Ones duty to go beyond sym-/empathy with the maimed/physically disabled and to help them into avocations that can provide for them.
 Mention of homes and workshops to help in this healing process, most with workshops to serve the young and adults.
 The article does make the point to mention that none of these are veterans, but rather those who were maimed such as losing an arm in work related accidents and may still be of school age.

 The Zeitschrift für Krüppelfürsorge, Heft 5/6, 1927 (89-96) describes in the illustrated article "Über die Arbeitsgänge im Buchbinderhandwerk bei Armamputierten" by Dr. Proebster how young people can be prepared for the bookbinding trade.
-Only one of the apprentices as a fore-arm stump, the others have upper arm stumps.
+Only one of the apprentices has a fore-arm stump, the others have upper arm stumps.
 Cited is a Dr. Biesalksi who “says that the best prostheses is the stump,” or the stump still contains a certain amount of strength and mobility and facilitates the use of prosthetic devices.
 However, prosthetic devices are limb replacements, not replacements for limbs.

 Sewing and rounding